 Eye Care in Pittsburgh PA | 20/20 Vision Care

 Many eye and vision problems have no obvious signs or symptoms, making a yearly comprehensive eye exam the optimal way to maintain a lifetime of healthy eyes.
 Primary eye care includes a comprehensive vision and eye health examination.
 This examination is designed to evaluate the health of the eye and diagnose vision impairments and disease.
 At 20/20 Vision Care, a comprehensive exam is comprised of a series of several tests that analyze various functions of the eye.
-A comprehensive eye exam at our Pittsburgh eye care clinic can identify vision complications during their earliest stages, allowing Dr. Sullivan and Dr. Gibson the opportunity to treat them more effectively.
+A comprehensive eye exam at our Pittsburgh eye care clinic can identify vision complications during their earliest stages, allowing Dr. Shirley and Dr. Gibson the opportunity to treat them more effectively.

 The American Optometric Association’s guidelines for receiving comprehensive eye exams begin early in life.
 The AOA urges parents to bring infants six to twelve months of age to their local optometrist for an exam, and then again at age three and age five before entering kindergarten.
 Children and adults should receive comprehensive eye exams every one to two years, unless otherwise advised by their optometrist.